English cuisine: Pub food

 The public house, or pub, is a famous English institution.
 In the mid-20th century, pubs were drinking establishments with little emphasis on the serving of food, other than "bar snacks", such as pork scratchings, pickled eggs, salted crisps, and peanuts, which helped to increase beer sales.
 If a pub served meals these were usually basic cold dishes such as a ploughman's lunch, invented in the 1950s.

 In the 1950s some British pubs started to offer "a pie and a pint", with hot individual steak and ale pies made on the premises by the landlord or his wife.
 In the 1960s this was developed into the then-fashionable "chicken in a basket", a portion of roast chicken with chips, served on a napkin, in a wicker basket, by the Mill pub at Withington.
 Quality dropped but variety increased with the introduction of microwave ovens and freezer food.
 "Pub grub" expanded to include British food items such as steak and kidney pudding, shepherd's pie, fish and chips, bangers and mash, Sunday roast, and pasties.
 The gastropub movement of the 21st century, on the other hand, has sought to serve restaurant-quality food, cooked to order from fresh ingredients, in a pub setting; one pub, The Hand & Flowers in Marlow has been awarded two Michelin stars, and several have one star.
 In 1964, pubs were serving 9.1% of meals eaten outside the home; this rose rapidly to 37.5% by 1997.

 Vegetarianism

 Modern Western vegetarianism was founded in the United Kingdom in 1847 with the world's first Vegetarian Society.
-It has increased markedly since the end of World War II, when there were around 100,000 vegetarians in the country.
+It has increased markedly since the end of the Second World War, when there were around 100,000 vegetarians in the country.
 By 2003 there were between 3 and 4 million vegetarians in the UK, one of the highest percentages in the Western world, while around 7 million people claim to eat no red meat.
 By 2015, 11 of 22 restaurant chains studied by the Vegan Society had at least one vegan main course on their menu, though only 6 of these explicitly labelled them as vegan dishes.
 Top-end vegetarian restaurants remain relatively few, though they are increasing rapidly: there were some 20 in Britain in 2007, rising to 30 in 2010.